alQuranBD/Bangla-Hadith-api/README.md

 **Get Hadiths from a Chapter in Pages**
 ----
   Returns json data of Hadiths devided into pages of a chapter from a Hadith Book.
-  Each pages contains 20 Hadiths.
+  Each page contains 20 Hadiths.

 * **URL**